nmap/npcap/README.md

 ## Packaging

+Packaging steps:

-Use **installer\Build.bat** to build all Visual Studio projects via MSBuild, make sure you installed Visual Studio 2005, Visual Studio 2010 and Visual Studio 2015 Non-Express Editions.
+* Run **installer\Build.bat**: build non-driver projects via MSBuild, make sure you installed Visual Studio 2005, Visual Studio 2010 Non-Express Editions.
+* Build **packetWin7\npf**: build driver projects npf.sln and npcap.sln via Visual Studio 2015, I forbid the use of the script build for the driver, because it has signature issue (the compiled binaries are not well signed).

-Use **installer\Deploy.bat** to copy and sign the files for "Non-WinPcap Mode", installer will be generated.
+* Run **installer\Deploy.bat**: copy and sign the files for "Non-WinPcap Compatible Mode", installer will be generated.

-Use **installer\Deploy_WinPcap.bat** to copy and sign the files for "WinPcap Mode", installer will be generated.
+* Run **installer\Deploy_WinPcap.bat**: copy and sign the files for "WinPcap Compatible Mode", installer will be generated.

 Npcap uses NSIS script to package itself.
 The script location is: **installer\NPcap-for-nmap.nsi**.
 Compiling this script will generate the installer named **npcap-nmap-%VERSION%.exe**.
 The prebuilt installer is in [**my SVN repository**](https://svn.nmap.org/nmap-exp/yang/NPcap-LWF/), which can be used to test without building it.

 **installer\Deploy.bat** and **installer\Deploy_WinPcap.bat** will help you copy the files from build directories into right deployment folders (you need to manually create these folders before deployment):
 ```
-XP: (the same with WinPcap)
+XP: (the same with original WinPcap)
   x86:
     installer\npf.sys
     installer\rpcapd.exe